Welcome to the McGrath lab at Georgia Tech

-Most human diseases and biological traits, such as autism and lifespan, have a strong genetic, or heritable, component.
-However, current techniques have failed to identify the majority of the genes responsible for heritability.
-The genetic architecture controlling most biological traits is incredibly complex – hundreds of interacting genes and variants combine in unknown ways to create phenotype.
-The McGrath lab is interested in developing approaches to identify genetic risk factors in humans and understand their complex interactions to predict disease risk or a biological trait.
-We are taking two approaches to address this question, using neural circuits in the small nematode C. elegans as a model.
-We are harnessing directed evolution experiments to understand how genetic changes affect development, fecundity, and lifespan.
-We are also taking a hierarchical approach, studying how natural genetic variation in chemical receptors mediate the perception of objects in the environment.
+Most biological traits have a strong genetic, or heritable, component.
+Understanding how genetic variation influences these phenotypes will be important for understanding common, heritable diseases like autism.
+However, the genetic architecture controlling most biological traits is incredibly complex – hundreds of interacting genes and variants combine in unknown ways to create phenotype.
+The McGrath lab is interested in using fundamental mechanistic studies in C. elegans to identify, predict, and understand how genetic variation impacts the function of the nervous system.
+We are studying laboratory adapted strains and harnessing directed evolution experiments to understand how genetic changes affect development, reproduction, and lifespan.
+We combine quantitative genetics, CRISPR/Cas9, genomics, and computational approaches to address these questions.
 We believe this work will lead to insights into evolution, multigenic disease, and systems biology.